rcantore/forupgrade-campsite/README.md

 ["The date you provided is not available for booking"]
 ```

-On a sucessfull result (so the booking is confirmed), an HTTP 200 ok result is returned and in the body of the response the booking id which will be used for managing porpouses later.
+On a successful result (so the booking is confirmed), an HTTP 200 ok result is returned and in the body of the response the booking id which will be used for managing the reservation later.

 #### Modifying bookings
 ```